nurkamol/ai1wm-manager/README.md

 ## 📝 License

-This project is licensed under the GPL v2 or later.
+This project is licensed under the GPL v2 or later - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author